 Hilary Heishman joined the Robert Wood Johnson Foundation in 2011 and spent her first two years supporting regional health care system transformation through initiatives like Aligning Forces for Quality.
-A program officer, she works on a variety of topics with special attention to improving and connecting systems that support and enable people to be healthy.
+A senior program officer, she works on a variety of topics with special attention to improving and connecting systems that support and enable people to be healthy.
 She embraces the aspect of her role she describes as “finding synergies within the Foundation and among programs we support.”

 Heishman's background in local public health, community health planning, and health care system improvement enable her to take a broad, multifaceted approach to new program development.
 She is involved in projects related to state health system transformation, businesses and health, community health data systems, communities learning from one another in networks, and health care systems connecting to population health and addressing social determinants of health.